dkindel/tetriscpp/README.md

-tetriscpp
+Tetriscpp
 =========

-A remake of Tetris written in c++
+A remake of Tetris written in c++.